Three Men in a Boat: Reception

 The reception by critics varied between lukewarm and hostile.
 The use of slang was condemned as "vulgar" and the book was derided as written to appeal to Arrys and 'Arriets" – then common sneering terms for working-class Londoners who dropped their Hs when speaking.
 Punch magazine dubbed Jerome Arry K. 'Arry".
 Modern commentators have praised the humour, but criticised the book's unevenness, as the humorous sections are interspersed with more serious passages written in a sentimental, sometimes purple, style.

 Yet the book sold in huge numbers.
 "I pay Jerome so much in royalties", the publisher told a friend, "I cannot imagine what becomes of all the copies of that book I issue.
 I often think the public must eat them."
 The first edition was published in August 1889 and serialised in the magazine Home Chimes in the same year.
 The first edition remained in print from 1889 until March 1909, when the second edition was issued.
 During that time, 202,000 copies were sold.
 In his introduction to the 1909 second edition, Jerome states that he had been told another million copies had been sold in America by pirate printers.
 The book was translated into many languages.
 The Russian edition was particularly successful and became a standard school textbook.
 Jerome later complained in a letter to The Times of Russian books not written by him, published under his name to benefit from his success.
 Since its publication, Three Men in a Boat has never been out of print.
 It continues to be popular, with The Guardian listing it as one of The 100 Greatest Novels of All Time in 2003, and in 2015 and Esquire including it in the 50 Funniest Books Ever in 2009.
 In 2003, the book was no. 101 in the BBC's list of "the nation's favourite novels" for The Big Read.

 In popular culture

 The river trip is easy to recreate, following the detailed description, and this is sometimes done by fans of the book.
 Much of the route remains unchanged.
 For example, all the pubs and inns named are still open, with the exception of The Crown in Marlow, which closed in 2008.

 Audio

 Audiobooks of the book have been released many times, with different narrators, including Sir Timothy Ackroyd (2013), David McCallum (1994), Hugh Laurie (1999), Nigel Planer (1999), Martin Jarvis (2005) and Steven Crossley (2011).

-The BBC has broadcast on radio a number of dramatisations of the story, including a musical version in 1962 starring Kenneth Horne, Leslie Phillips and Hubert Gregg, a three-episode version in 1984 with Jeremy Nicholas playing all of the characters and a two-part adaptation for Classic Serial in 2013 with Hugh Dennis, Steve Punt and Julian Rhind-Tutt.
+The BBC has broadcast on radio a number of dramatisations of the story, including a musical version in 1962 starring Kenneth Horne, Leslie Phillips and Hubert Gregg, a three-episode version in 1984 with Jeremy Nicholas playing all the characters and a two-part adaptation for Classic Serial in 2013 with Hugh Dennis, Steve Punt and Julian Rhind-Tutt.